grishavanika/grishavanika.github.io/cpp_tips_tricks_quirks.md

 #### move-only types and initializer_list

-Surprisingly, std::initializer_list with "uniform initialization" was introduced together with move semantics in C++11.
-However, initializer_list does not support move-only types like std::unique_ptr.
+std::initializer_list with "uniform initialization" was introduced together with move semantics in C++11.
+However, surprisingly, initializer_list does not support move-only types like std::unique_ptr.
 This does not compile:

 ``` cpp {.numberLines}
 std::vector<std::unique_ptr<int>> vs{